realpepeicp/token/readme.md

 Created as a celebration for [ICPCC24](https://www.icp-cc.com/)

+# Important Instruction!!

+In the file ./src/ICRC1/Canisters/Archive.mo on line 29

+Update the canister id to your ledger canister id
+The current code looks like this:

+    let original_canister_id = Principal.fromText("7tvr6-fqaaa-aaaan-qmira-cai");

+## The rest of the readme

 NB: A logo field has been added to the construction arguments.
 Below is the example from NatLabs, modified to include the logo field.

   - Replace the values enclosed in `< >` with your desired values and run in the terminal